zhztheplayer/velox4j/README.md

 ### What is Velox?

-Velox is an "opensource unified execution engine" as it states.
+Velox is an "open source unified execution engine" as it states.
 The project was originally funded by Meta in 2020.
 Projects often use Velox as a C++ library to accelerate SQL query executions.